UP TO 14 GUESTS

 The steep rock of the Acrocorinth rises to the south-west of ancient Corinth, surmounted by the fortress, also called the Acrocorinth, which was the fortified citadel of ancient and medieval Corinth and the most important fortification work in the area from antiquity until the Greek War of Independence in 1821.
 It is 575 m. high and its walls are a total of almost 2.000 m. in length.

-Courses of roughly dressed polygonal masonry allow us to suppose that the Acrocorinth was fortified as early as the time of the Kypselid tyranny (late 7th c. early 6th c.
+Parts of roughly dressed polygonal masonry allow us to suppose that the Acrocorinth was fortified as early as the time of the Kypselid tyranny (late 7th c. early 6th c.
 BCE).
 The surviving parts of the ancient fortifications, however, which are at many points beneath the medieval enceinte, belong mainly to the 4th c.
 BCE.
 In 146 BCE, Mummius destroyed the fortifications of the lower city and the Acropolis.
-The destroyed sections were subsequently reconstructed from the s During the Middle Ages, the Acrocorinth was of prime importance for the defense of the entire Peloponnese, and held out against the attacks of the barbarians.
-The Byzantines sporadically repaired the walls, especially after hostile raids (by the Slavs, Normans, and others), and added new fortifications on the west side of the fortress.
+The destroyed sections were subsequently reconstructed.
+During the Middle Ages, the Acrocorinth was of prime importance for the defense of the entire Peloponnese and held out against the attacks of the barbarians.
+The Byzantines sporadically repaired the walls, especially after hostile raids (by the Slavs, Normans and others) and added new fortifications on the west side of the fortress.
 In 1210, after a five-year siege, the Acrocorinth was captured by Otto de la Roche and Geoffroy I Villehardouin and was incorporated in the Frankish principate of Achaea.
 In the middle of this century, William Villehardouin extended the fortifications of the fortress, to be followed in this by the Angevin Prince John Gravina at the beginning of the 14th c.

 Nemea and Nemean Games:

-Lying in foothills of the Arcadian mountains, 333m above sea level in a long narrow valley is Nemea.
+Nemea is lying in foothills of the Arcadian mountains, 333m above sea level in a long narrow valley.
 The name Nemea comes from the Greek word meaning to graze.
 Inhabited since Early Neolithic times (6000 to 5000 BCE) it was settled throughout the Bronze Age shown by rock-cut tombs, dating from the mid-16th century BCE to the 12th century BCE.
-The site reached its peak from the 6th to 3rd centuries BCE then, every two years, athletes and spectators gathered for the Pan-Hellenic Games.
+The site reached its peak from the 6th to 3rd centuries BCE when, every 2 years, athletes and spectators gathered for the Pan-Hellenic Games.
 Following the movement of the Games to Argos, the site was largely abandoned and used merely for agricultural purposes.
 In the 4th century, an early Christian settlement was established with a Basilica and baptistery.
 This settlement was itself abandoned in the mid-6th century when the valley’s river dried up.

 Origins of the Games

 In 1884 a French archaeologist made surface excavations.
 Excavations were also carried out between 1924-6 by the American School of Classical Studies at Athens and again in 1964.
-Then more systematically from 1973 by the University of California at Berkeley, which continues to the present day.
+Then more systematically from 1973 by the University of California at Berkeley and archaeologist Steven G. Miller, which continues to the present day.

 Linked by a road to the sacred complex, the stadium of Nemea which is visible today dates from 330-320 BCE and was built between two natural ridges providing an elevated vantage point for spectators and allowing a capacity as high as 30,000 people.
 A locker-room (apodyterion), once with an open central court, is connected to the stadium track by an arched tunnel measuring over 36 m in length and nearly 2.5 m in height.
 The track itself is the usual 600 ancient feet in length (178 m) with small marker posts indicating every 100 ft.
 Still in situ is the stone starting line (balbis) where athletes placed their front foot.

-Because of the strength of the fort that sits above the bay, the town of Nafplio became an important strategic and commercial center to the Byzantines from around the sixth century AD.
-In 1203 Leon Sgouros, ruler of the city, conquered Argos and Corinth, and Larissa to the north, though it failed to successfully conquer Athens after a siege in 1204.
+Because of the strength of the fort that sits above the bay, the town of Nafplio became an important strategic and commercial center to the Byzantines from around the 6th century AD.
+In 1203 Leon Sgouros, ruler of the city, conquered Argos and Corinth and Larissa to the north, though it failed to successfully conquer Athens after a siege in 1204.

 With the fall of Constantinople to the Turks, the Franks, with the help of the Venetians captured the city and nearly destroyed the fortress in the process.
 In the treaty, the defenders of the city were given the eastern side of the city, called the Romeiko and allowed to follow their customs, while the Franks controlled the Akronafplia, which was most of the city at the time.
 The Franks controlled the city for 200 years and then sold it to the Venetians.
 The Venetians continued the fortification of the upper town and completed their work in 1470.
 That same year they built a fort on the small island in the center of the harbor called the Bourtzi.
 To close the harbor the fort was linked by chains and the town was known as Porto Cadenza, meaning Port of Chains.
 During this period people flocked to the safety of the fortified city in fear of the Turks and forced the expansion of the city into the lagoon between the sea and the walls of the Akronafplia.
 The new additions to the city were surrounded by walls and many major buildings were erected including the Church of Saint George.
 But these new walls didn’t matter because in the treaty with Suleiman the First, Nafplio was handed over to the Turks who controlled the city for 100 years and made it the primary import/export center for mainland Greece.